Information on Coronavirus (COVID-19)

 To help prevent the spread of COVID-19, visitors are required to wear face coverings and adhere to physical distancing guidelines.
 Some employees are working on rotation and may be working remotely.

 If you need to visit City Hall, please schedule an appointment in advance by calling the appropriate department and follow all posted instructions during your visit (virtual appointments are encouraged as an alternative, if possible).
-No more than one visitor and one employee are allowed at each public counter.
 For a list of department phone numbers, visit the Staff Directory on the City website.
+Visitors are asked to make an appointment, but walk-ins of up to one to two people at a time may be allowed depending on availability at the counter.

 The following safeguards have been implemented at City Hall to protect the health of the public and employees: